Medicinal Herb – Stinging Nettle

 The total phenolic content of one gram of nettle powder has been reported as 129 mg GAE (Gaelic Acid Equivalent), which is two-times higher than the phenolic content in 100 mL of cranberry juice (66.61 mg GAE).
 Stinging nettles have been shown to be richer in individual polyphenols than other wild plants.

-By growing Stinging Nettle (even in a pot on your balcony or patio), you have access to a nutritional powerhouse that is not sold fresh in stores.
+By growing Stinging Nettle (even in a pot on your balcony or patio–it is container friendly), you have access to a nutritional powerhouse that is not sold fresh in stores.

 How to Plant: Ease of Germination: Easy.
 Indoors–Nettle seeds germinate quickly in warm soil (room temperature, no heat mat required).
 Sow the very tiny nettle seeds about 3 weeks before the last frost.
 Press seeds lightly into soil, cover with a thin layer of soil and keep moist.
 Seeds require light to germinate.
 Outdoors–Direct sow the very tiny seeds in spring at the back of your garden/out of the way place or in a pot: (a) because of the stinging hairs, and (b) nettle spreads by underground rhizomes.
 Press seeds lightly into soil and cover with a thin layer of soil.